University of Arizona: Other

 Many other Wildcats have met with success at the university.
 Alix Creek and Michelle Oldham won the NCAA Women's Doubles Tennis title in 1993, defeating Texas in the Final.
 Although surprising to some, the University of Arizona has a noteworthy history in ice hockey.
 The school's club hockey team, formerly known as the Icecats, won over 800 games between its inception in 1979 and 2011.
-The Icecats defeated Penn State for the National Collegiate Club Hockey National Championship in 1985.
-They also appeared in eight Final Fours (’84, ’86, ’87, ’88, ’91, ’93, ’94, ’97) and ten Elite Eights.
+The Ice Cats defeated Penn State for the National Collegiate Club Hockey National Championship in 1985.
+They also appeared in eight Final Fours ('84, '86, '87, '88, '91, '93, '94, '97) and ten Elite Eights.
 As of 2011, they are part of ACHA Division I, and are known formally as the Arizona Wildcats hockey team.
 Robert M. Tanita was a nationally ranked collegiate wrestler who reached the NCAA finals tournament as WAC champion in 1963.

 Three national championships for synchronized swimming were won in 1980, 1981, and 1984, though these championships were in the Association of Intercollegiate Athletics for Women, and not the NCAA.
 Along with winning three national championships in the pool for synchronized swimming, the Wildcats have also won their first NCAA Championship in men and women's swimming and diving for the seasons of 2007–2008.
 Topping off these weekends Frank Busch, the men and women's head coach, was named NCAA Swimming Coach of the Year.
 Arizona men became the first team to claim a first-time title since UCLA's win in 1982.
 Also, the men ended Texas and Auburn's winning streak since 1998.
 At the end of the meet, the Texas Longhorns took second while 2007's champion, the Auburn Tigers, took fifth.
 For the women, Arizona worked on the disappointment of 2007's defeat.
 The women were winning until the last day when Auburn grasped the title.
 Unlike 2007, Arizona's women did not let anyone come close.
 The Wildcats won with 484 team points while the Auburn Tigers came in second with 348 and the Stanford Cardinal in third with 343.
 Student-athletes from the women's swimming and diving team have been particularly heralded by the NCAA.
 The NCAA Woman of the Year Award was won by UA swimmers Whitney Myers, Lacey Nymeyer and Justine Schluntz in 2007, 2009 and 2010 respectively.
 The three awards and the 1994 award won by track and field athlete Tanya Hughes are the highest number of Woman of the Year awards won by a single university.